 This press release contains certain forward-looking statements.
 Words such as “believes,” “intends,” “expects,” “projects,” “anticipates,” and “future” or similar expressions are intended to identify forward-looking statements.
 These statements are only predictions based on our current expectations and projections about future events.
 You should not place undue reliance on these statements.
 Many factors may cause our actual results to differ materially from any forward-looking statement, including the risk factors and other matters set forth in the public filings of each of the parties to this press release.
 No party undertakes any obligation to update or revise any forward-looking statement, whether as a result of new information, future events or otherwise, except as may be required by law.

 Intel and the Intel logo are trademarks of Intel in the United States and some other countries.

 Article Offline Attachments.

-Press release: Fiat Chrysler Automobiles to Join BMW Group, Intel and Mobileye in Developing Autonomous Driving Platform PDF, EN-US, 130.02 KB
+Press release: Fiat Chrysler Automobiles to Join BMW Group, Intel and Mobileye in Developing Autonomous Driving Platform PDF, EN, 130.02 KB